 Mr. Morrill reported that Chairman Tepper had signed the “no debt letter” requested by GHD for the drinking water planning grant application.
 Ms. Cooper reported that she expected to receive the results of the audit in advance of the August WCWD regular meeting, another item required before the grant application may be submitted.
 Mr. Morrill stated that the District still needs to provide the authorizing resolution previously passed by the Board when it approved the hiring of GHD over other potential companies to lead in the capital improvement project planning and design, and asked Director Weiss to search prior meeting minutes for that resolution.
 Director Weiss agreed to do so.
 Mr. Morrill offered to resend to the Directors a copy of the resolution drafted by GHD for this purpose.
+Additional questions were asked and answered.

 Discussion of Policy and Procedure for Considering Customers’ Request of Change from Commercial to Residential Service Rates (7:49 pm):